Cover photo for Reed Miller's Obituary

 Reed Karl Miller worked hard, played hard, loved much, and taught by example.
 His infectious zest for life influenced all who knew him.
 He was a faithful husband, a devoted father and a committed disciple of Jesus Christ.
 His example will be a legacy that will never be forgotten.

 Reed is survived by his children: Mark Miller, Michelle (Scott) Parrott, Maralee Santo and Miguel (Melanie) Miller, 18 grandchildren, 9 great grandchildren (a 10th on the way), his siblings: Grant Miller, Glen Miller and Evelyn Dalebout.
-He was preceded in death by his wife Opal, his parents and a sisiter Joyce Weight.
+He was preceded in death by his wife Opal, his parents and a sister Joyce Weight.

 Friends and loved ones are invited to attend a public viewing on November 25, 2024, from 9:45-10:45 am, followed by a celebratory funeral service at 11:00 am at Hillcrest 3rd Ward 1120 North 150 West, American Fork.
 Burial will be in the Provo Cemetery at 1:30 pm.